kiwicom/flask-ninja/docs/source/api_configuration.rst

 Configuration
 -------------

-NinjaAPI allows to be configured via the following arguments:
+NinjaAPI allows the configuration via the following arguments:

-* **auth** - setup authentication for all endpoints in the API - this can be overriden by setting up different (or no) authentication method in a router or an endpoint.
+* **auth** - set up authentication for all endpoints in the API - this can be overriden by setting up different (or no) authentication method in a router or an endpoint.
 * **title** - title of your application that is displayed in the swagger documentation
 * **description** - description of your application that is displayed in the swagger documentation
 * **version** - version of your application displayed in the swagger documentation